 8 years after graduating from university, Katy founded her very own PR agency, Cherry Pie PR, to great success.

-But when she was pregnant with her now 6 year old twins, Katy decided that she wanted to start a business that could provide financial stability, but which she could also fit around her primary role of being a Mum, on top of her 'other' job at Cherry Pie.
+But when she was pregnant with her twins, Katy decided that she wanted to start a business that could provide financial stability, but which she could also fit around her primary role of being a Mum, on top of her 'other' job at Cherry Pie.

 How did Katy start her business?

-Katy happened on her first product idea very organically when she found that there was a real lack of comfortable and stylish alternatives to muslins, a product which she was about to start using regularly (what with a baby on each shoulder!).
+Katy came up with her first product idea very organically when she found that there was a real lack of comfortable and stylish alternatives to muslins, a product which she was about to start using regularly (what with a baby on each shoulder!).

 Katy decided early on that she wanted other people to take her business as seriously as she did and have confidence that her brand was one which would be sticking around.